openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/HANDLING-REPORTS.md

 * Form: It would be easier on the reportee to have a form template to help them structure their report.
 The form submission could trigger an email.
 * Repo: Discussion of the reports happen in [private repo](TBD).
 ## Confidentiality and record-keeping
-Everything reported and discussed is confidential unless explicitly stated.
-For any facts to be made public, the reportee’s explicit permission is needed.
+Personal information is confidential.
 All reports should be recorded, together with the discussion of it.
 A private moderation repo would satisfy the need for recordkeeping.
 ## Steps/Escalation
 1. A report is filed: This is the first step, mostly defined in [Channels](#Channels) above.
 2. On call staff are alerted: See [Roles](#Roles).